 Sweet Birch Essential Oil Uses and Benefits

-It has properties which are uplifting, calms inflammation, numbs pain, soothes spasms, cleanses and purifies.
+Birch essential oil properties are uplifting, aid in calming inflammation, numbs pain, soothes spasms, cleanses and purifies.
 Thanks to an active principle similar to cortisone, it’s beneficial for bone, muscle, and joint discomfort as well.*

 *This statement has not been evaluated by the FDA and is not intended to diagnose, treat, or prevent any disease.